iterative/katacoda-scenarios/get-started/accessing/step4.md

 - **It reads data lazily** - it doesn't allocate a huge array internally to hold the data, instead it streams it from the remote storage.
 Means, you can process a huge dataset with a very low memory footprint.

+- **It unifies storage access** - it doesn't matter if actual data is stored on S3, or Google Cloud, or SSH - interface is the same.